brettkromkamp/mini-loan-application/README.md

     - Lazy loading with automatic transactions with the `spring.jpa.properties.hibernate.enable_lazy_load_no_trans` property: Turning this on means that **each fetch of a lazy entity will open a temporary session and run inside a separate transaction** probably resulting in the [N + 1 issue](https://vladmihalcea.com/n-plus-1-query-problem/).
     - Lazy loading with a surrounding transaction: In this case, this is the approach that has been taken.
 - The application's service is both implemented with Java 16 and targets Java 16, as well.
-If this was an actual production service, it would have made more sense to use a [Java LTS release](https://www.oracle.com/java/technologies/java-se-support-roadmap.html) instead &mdash; currently either Java 11 or, the very recently released, Java 17.
+If this was an actual production service, it would make more sense to use a [Java LTS release](https://www.oracle.com/java/technologies/java-se-support-roadmap.html) instead &mdash; currently either Java 11 or, the very recently released, Java 17.
 - In relation to [GDPR](https://gdpr-info.eu/) considerations, personal data of the borrowers is not logged when receiving a loan application request.
 An alternative approach to removing the personal data would be to anonymize it.
 - For testing purposes, upon startup, an example loan application is added to the service's repository.